 Student borrowers are required to complete the Direct Loan Exit Counseling session online.
-Exit counseling must be completed at the conclusion of their enrollment at College of the Redwoods.
+Exit counseling must be completed when the student completes or withdraws from their program or otherwise ceases to be enrolled in at least 6 units.

-Loans may be canceled for any borrowers (including parent borrowers) who have not submitted all required loan documents or have not completed all requirements (i.e. entrance counseling, promissory note, etc.) by the last date of attendance for the term.
+Loans may be canceled for any borrowers (including parent borrowers) who have not submitted all required loan documents or have not completed all requirements (i.e. entrance counseling, promissory note, etc.) by the end of the loan period.
 Students (and parent borrowers) are responsible for meeting applicable deadlines and ensuring all required steps have been completed.